developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Section 1/README.md

 - Spring Initializr adds needed dependencies to your **POM.xml**

-- There is many spring-boot-starter pacakges [List](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using.build-systems.starters)
+- There is many spring-boot-starter packages [List](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using.build-systems.starters)

 - To look what is inside for example `spring-boot-starter-web`, you can use **Dependency Hierarchy** viewer